veronicaguerrini/PFP-multi-string/README.md

 # PFP-multi-string
-Tool to build the multi-string BWT and optionally the Suffix Array and the Document Array of string collections using the Prefix-Free Parsing preprocessing (PFP).
+Tool to build the multi-string BWT and optionally the Document Array of string collections using the Prefix-Free Parsing preprocessing (PFP).

 ### Download and Compile